 Print Framing Specifications

-If you decide to purchase unframed prints from us to have framed locally to you and wish to match the style we use then please give your framer the information below.
+If you decide to purchase unframed prints from us to have framed locally to you and wish to match the style we previously sold then please give your framer the information below.

 Print Frame Specification.